 Under Georgia law, you have the right to collect certain types of compensation when someone’s negligence causes the death of a family member.
 It is difficult to say how much compensation you could receive in your case, as the circumstances of your case are unique.

-However, Georgia law stipulates the types of damages to which you could be entitled to.
+However, Georgia law stipulates the types of damages to which you could be entitled.
 Wrongful death damages include:

-- Funeral costs, burial/cremation costs, and other expenses stemming from your deceased family member’s injury or death
+- Funeral expenses, cremation/burial expenses, and other expenses stemming from your deceased family member’s injury or death

-- Medical expenses your deceased family member incurred from the time of their injury until their death, as well as pain and suffering, and other damages
+- Medical expenses (such as hospital bills) your deceased family member incurred from the time of their injury until their passing

 - The full value of your deceased family member’s life

 Our attorneys will explore your current and possible future losses.
-We will hold any negligent parties accountable for damages.
+Our Savannah wrongful death lawyers will hold any negligent parties accountable for damages.

 For a free legal consultation with a wrongful death lawyer serving Savannah, call 404-214-2001